infinum/qa-handbook/Automation/Locators/General.md

 You might come across information how the _Accessibility ID_ is a preferred locator strategy because it can be used for cross-platform automation making the code reusable.

 However, make sure you understand what is being used.
-When using _Accessibility ID_ strategy, Appium looks for `ContentDescription` on Android, and both `AccessibilityLabel` and `AccessibilityIdentifier` on iOS. `ContentDescription` and `AccessibilityLabel` define labels (text) that is shown in the UI.
+When using _Accessibility ID_ strategy, Appium looks for `ContentDescription` on Android, and both `accessibilityLabel` and `accessibilityIdentifier` on iOS. `ContentDescription` and `accessibilityLabel` define labels (text) that is shown in the UI.
 Labels are susceptible to change.
 If the label changes, you also have to update your locators.
 This can especially become cumbersome if the changes happen regularly and if you only rely on this locator strategy.

 The _Accessibility ID_ comes in very handy when there are lists of elements without unique ID on each element.
 For example, if you have a list of movies and want to get the specific one, you can locate it through its title, without having to write loops.